Dongfeng EQ240/EQ2081

-The Dongfeng EQ240/EQ2081 (export name Aeolus) is a 2.5 tonne capacity, six-wheel drive troop/cargo carrier truck developed and built by Dongfeng Motor Corporation, developed for and still used by the People's Liberation Army of the People's Republic of China for transport.
+The Dongfeng EQ240/EQ2081/EQ2082 (export name Aeolus) is a 2.5 tonne capacity, six-wheel drive troop/cargo carrier truck developed and built by Dongfeng Motor Corporation, developed for and still used by the People's Liberation Army of the People's Republic of China for transport.
 The Dong Feng EQ2080/2081, together with the larger but visually similar EQ2100, are currently one of the most numerous troop carrying/cargo truck in service with the PLA.

 History

 The Dongfeng EQ240 first entered service with the PLA in 1975.

 Design

-The EQ2080/2081 is the 2,500 kg class chassis for workshop shelters in service with the Air Force and Navy, intended for operations in mountainous areas and over rough roads and tracks.
-The layout of the vehicle is entirely conventional, with the engine forward, the steel cab seating the driver and two passengers, and the load area to the rear.
-The standard cargo body has a steel and wood floor, steel side racks and a tailgate.
-Body options are stated to include dump, tanker and crane.
+The EQ2080/2081 is a 2,500 kg class chassis designed for workshop shelters used by the Air Force and Navy, intended for operations in mountainous areas and on rough roads and tracks.
+The vehicle's layout is entirely conventional, featuring a forward-mounted engine, a steel cab that seats the driver and two passengers, and a load area at the rear.
+The standard cargo body includes a steel and wood floor, steel side racks, and a tailgate.
+Body options are also reported to include dump, tanker, and crane configurations.

-Optional equipment includes a power take-off and a 4,500 kg winch mounted behind the front bumper.
+Optional equipment consists of a power take-off and a 4,500 kg winch mounted behind the front bumper.